ACarrill42/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a UI Component library developed by Facebook.
+It allows the developer to create reusable, scalable components.
+Also allows the developer to work with complex state.
+This is possible with the theory of 'Seperation of concerns'.
+Basically saying each piece of code should only perform one thing.
+This is possible with utilizing declarative code.

 1. Describe component state.

+  Component state allows the component to store information for re-renedering.
+State changes whenever something changes within the code when it is re-rendered.

 1. Describe props.

+  Props, properties, is what is used to pass data from a parent component to it's child, etc. Props is an object that stores data, that cannot change once it is established.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  A side effect is something that can cause a component to return a different output with the same state and props.
+You change it's state throught it's dependency array.
+With [] you don't pass state but with [state, props] you pass whatever you need to pass.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.